Henri François Xavier de Belsunce de Castelmoron

-Henri François Xavier de Belsunce de Castelmoron (3 December 1671 at the Château de la Force, in Périgord – 4 June 1755 in Marseilles) was a French Jesuit who became Bishop of Marseille.
-Belsunce is remembered for his tireless efforts to relieve the suffering during the Great Plague of Marseille of 1720-21.
+Henri François Xavier de Belsunce de Castelmoron (3 December 1671 – 4 June 1755) was a French Jesuit who served as Bishop of Marseille from 1709 until his death.
+He is remembered for his tireless efforts to relieve the suffering during the Great Plague of Marseille of 1720–21.

 Early life

 He was the second son of Armand de Belsunce, Marquis de Castelmoron, and his wife Anne de Caumont de Lausun.
 His maternal uncle was courtier and soldier Antoine Nompar de Caumont, Duke of Lauzun.
 His Huguenot parents thought it more advantageous for him to be raised a Catholic.

-Henri studied classics in Paris at the College de Clermont or the Lycée Louis-le-Grand and converted to Catholicism at about the age of fifteen.
+Henri studied classics in Paris at the Collège de Clermont or the Lycée Louis-le-Grand and converted to Catholicism at about the age of fifteen.
 He then entered the Society of Jesus.
 In 1699 he left the Society for reasons of health and became Vicar-General of Agen.

 The Vie de Suzanne de Foix, a biography of his aunt, was written by him and published while at Agen, 1709.
 That same year he was made Bishop of Marseille.